 shared by someone who grew up in this culture and has been learning for 40 years in the company of Masters and Pandits from India.

-Although he makes different types of Indian music, a lot of his music is sacred and devotional Indian music, like mantras and kirtan.
-He was touring many years in the west in US and Europe and currently he represents one of the few mantra singers in the west who has kept the authenticity of this ancient Mantra tradition.
+Although I compose different styles of Indian music, a lot of this music is sacred and devotional, like the popular mantras and kirtan.
+I was touring many years in the west and by having seen a lot, a big question mark has arisen about the authenticity in the presentation of this ancient Mantra tradition by western singers.

 "Your music has always elevated my consciousness to another level, gratitude and love..."
 Nilima

 Naad Shakti, The Power of Indian Sacred Music

 MANTRA is a sound, a vibration - and the correct vibration is created only when it is recited correctly because it is a key which can unlock a higher dimension.
 The meaning is not as significant as the sound itself in mantra practice.
 That’s why there is a lot of significance and importance given in India to study and learn this properly.